Nardy11/todo-node-app/README.md

 ---

 🔹 **1.
 Clone and Run App**
-You cloned the Node.js todo-list app and successfully ran it.
+Cloned the Node.js todo-list app and successfully ran it.

 ---

 🔹 **2.
 Connect MongoDB**
-You connected it with your MongoDB Atlas database using a `.env` file:
+Connected it with your MongoDB Atlas database using a `.env` file:

 🔹 **3.
 Created a Dockerfile and .dockerignore**